t1msh/node-oauth20-provider/README.md

 ### Step 3.
 Relax ###

-Your authorizaton server is ready for work.
+Your authorization server is ready for work.

 ---------------------------------------